- The latest issue of Review Journal (as well as past issues) can be found in the Members Only section under the "News" tab

 It is SHAA's mission to advance the disciplines of speech-language pathology and audiology in order to provide support for professionals while advocating quality services.
 I encourage you to support our fellow SLPs and audiologists who work in the schools by contacting your representative to express any concerns you may have about SB 119.

-ASHA CE Registry Hours have been submitted by our CE Director, Gary Copeland.
-If you did NOT submit your hours prior to March 23, please follow these instructions:
+ASHA CE Registry Hours have been submitted by our CE Director, Gary Copeland - email@example.com.
+For more information about reporting your hours for ASHA Certification Maintenance, please see: